-The cultural the understanding of common purpose moves from the individual to the group and involves putting all those thoughts into a language that everyone can embrace, or not.
+The cultural understanding of common purpose moves from the individual to the group and involves putting all those thoughts into a language that everyone can embrace or not.
 Clearly defining, expressing then communicating your purpose as a leader and as a company allows leaders to get the right people on the bus for the right reasons.

-Peter Drucker, an Austrian-born American management consultant, educator, and author, said, "Only three things happen naturally in organizations: friction, confusion, and underperformance.
-Everything else requires leadership."
-We see breakdowns in leadership when it comes to communication and it starts when the relationship starts.
+Peter Drucker, an Austrian-born American management consultant, educator, and author, said, “Only three things happen naturally in organizations: friction, confusion, and underperformance.
+Everything else requires leadership.”
+We see breakdowns in leadership when it comes to communication, and it starts when the relationship begins.
 When a new hire doesn’t live up to expectations, many times, their qualifications and past work experience were prioritized higher than how they align with the core values of the company.
 Of course, there are other reasons like lack of knowledge, experience, and ability, but those can be developed or predicted and overcome by healthy communication, education and time.

 Understanding at this level is somewhat subjective but should strive to be as objective as possible to communicate a clear understanding of purpose.
 It’s subjective because people take in vast amounts of information subconsciously and make snap judgments in the background in seconds.
-People could use this as a reason not to sweat the details of branding however it can be even more powerful to be intentional about them.
+People could use this as a reason not to sweat the details of branding; however it can be even more powerful to be intentional about them.
 To add psychological validity to this argument, when all aspects of communication do not align and support a clear and genuine purpose, trust is suspect.
-Our minds will first find the discrepancy to be a distraction by calling for our attention, then once noticed — if it doesn’t make sense — becomes confusion, unaccepted and then forgotten.
+Our minds will first find the discrepancy to be a distraction by calling for our attention, then once noticed — if it doesn’t make sense — becomes confused, unaccepted, and then forgotten.
 The distraction can be intentional by sometimes a pleasant or funny one to grab our attention, but it must relate to its purpose.
 One typical example of this is when you hear people say, “Have you seen that commercial (or YouTube video)?
 It’s hilarious!
 I can’t remember what it’s for, but it involves a guy that is (they go on to describe the comedic situation but have no idea what company paid 10s of thousands to produce it)….”

 As it relates to understanding and arriving at your ideal future, I hear from almost every client I start working with about misconceptions potential customer has during the beginning of the engagement process.
 And these are with only those they have the opportunity to speak or interact.
-What about they never have a chance to talk?
+What about they never having a chance to talk?
 Salespeople let me know how they need to overcome preconceived ideas about what the company provides or why they exist.
 Filtering out clients or customers that that have the right need they are well-equipped in delivering a solution.
 It takes way too much time to communicate who they are.
-The filtering is a waste of time, energy and money.
-Question is: Can this be accomplished through branding on purpose?
+The filtering is a waste of time, energy, and money.
+The question is: Can this be accomplished through branding on purpose?
 Yes, it can.

-This confusion or miscommunication is hindering the company from attracting the right people for the right reasons both internally (employees) and externally (clients or customers).
+This confusion or miscommunication is hindering the company from attracting the right people for the right reasons, both internally (employees) and externally (clients or customers).
 It slows down the company’s ability to reach their ideal future state because their brand is not communicating their ideal future state.